t-ankishenoy/azure-docs/articles/virtual-desktop/publish-sandbox.md

 Next, you'll need to create a master VHD image.
 If you haven't created your master VHD image yet, go to [Prepare and customize a master VHD image](set-up-customize-master-image.md) and follow the instructions there.

 After you've created your master VHD image, you must install the Windows Sandbox feature.
-To install it log in to your Virtual Machine through the **Remote Desktop Connection** App and open the Command Prompt to enter the following commands:
+To install the VHD image, open the **Remote Desktop Connection** app and sign in to your virtual machine (VM), then open the command prompt and enter the following commands:

 ```cmd
 rem Install Windows Sandbox Feature